Blattvorhang/NN-Exercises/README.md

 # NN-Exercises
-A collection of neural network exercises.
+This repository contains programs and solutions related to neural network homework and exercises.